In-patient luxury rehab center in Thailand

 In the early 20th century, the terms social phobia and social neurosis were used to describe extremely shy patients.

-For many years social anxiety was poorly understood.
+For several years, social anxiety was poorly understood.
 One of the biggest breakthroughs in this field came in the 1950s when Joseph Wolpe, a South African psychiatrist, worked on developing systematic desensitization techniques, which contributed to advances in behavioral therapies for phobias.

-During the next decade, in the 1960s, British psychiatrist Isaac Marks suggested that social phobias should be separated from other simple phobias, Very Well Mind reported.
-These phobias include animal phobias, bodily phobias, situational phobias, and environmental phobias.
+During the next decade, in the 1960s, British psychiatrist Isaac Marks suggested that social phobias must be separated from other simple phobias, as per an article titled, “Social Anxiety Disorder History” last updated in April 2021 by News Medical.

 With the release of DSM-4 in 1994, the term social anxiety disorder replaced social phobia.
 Diagnostic criteria were similar i.e. slightly modified compared to that of DSM-3-R. The release of DSM-5, in 2013, didn’t change much in terms of diagnosis other than wording of the timeframe for diagnosis.

 Overall, understanding of social anxiety disorder improved over the years.
 Celebrities and public figures aren’t immune to SAD.
-Some of the most well-known public figures with social anxiety disorder are Naomi Osaka, Barbara Streisand, and Kim Basinger.
+In fact, even the most well-known public figures have social anxiety disorder, including Naomi Osaka, Barbara Streisand, and Kim Basinger.

 How common is social anxiety disorder?

 The same report showed the past-year prevalence of SAD among U.S. adults was 7.1%.
 This mental illness was more prevalent in women (8.0%) than men (6.1%).
-Of adults with SAD in the past year, 29.9% had a serious impairment, 38.8% had a moderate impairment, and 31.3% had a mild impairment.
+Approximately 29.9% of adults who experienced SAD within the previous year reported severe impairment, 38.8% reported moderate impairment, and 31.3% reported mild impairment.

-The abovementioned report also showed a lifetime prevalence of social anxiety disorder in adolescents was 9.1%, while 1.3% of them had severe impairment.
+The abovementioned report additionally showed that the lifetime prevalence of social anxiety disorder in adolescents was 9.1%, while 1.3% of them had severe impairment.
 Prevalence was higher in female adolescents (11.2%) than in males (7.0%).

-In a study by T. Aune et al. in the April 2022 issue of Journal of Anxiety Disorders, 2.6% of 8216 adolescents had SAD.
-The prevalence varied from 2.0% to 5.7%, depending on the criteria set.
+In a 2022 study by Aune et al., published in the Journal of Anxiety Disorders, 2.6% of 8216 adolescents had SAD.
+The incidence rate ranged from 2.0% to 5.7% based on the established parameters.

-In the July 2017 issue of the journal BMC Medicine, D.J.
-Stein et al. published a research article that explored cross-national epidemiology of SAD, which found that past-month, past-year, and lifetime prevalence of this mental illness was 1.3%, 2.4%, and 4.0%, respectively across all countries.
-The prevalence of social anxiety disorder was the lowest in lower-middle-income countries and regions of Africa and the Eastern Mediterranean.
-The highest prevalence was observed in high-income countries and the Americas and the Western Pacific.
+In the July 2017 issue of the journal BMC Medicine, Stein et al., published a research article that explored cross-national epidemiology of SAD, which found that past-month, past-year, and lifetime prevalence of this mental illness was 1.3%, 2.4%, and 4.0%, respectively across all countries.

 What are the causes of social anxiety disorder?